ThePieBaker90/On-The-Rim/Items/Cybernetics/Head Cybernetics/Ears/Beast Ear.md

 * [[Cybernetics#Cybercost|Cybercost]]:
 	- 0.25.
 - **Abilities:**
-	- You gain a vulnerability to sonic damage.
+	- The user gains a vulnerability to sonic damage.
-	- You are deafened for twice as long from effects that deafen you.
+	- The user gains [[Deafened]] for twice as long from all sources.
 - **Looks:**
 	- A feline ear appears from the top of the head.
 The old ear shrinks into the skin leaving a smooth surface behind.
 The ear is the same color as the surrounding hair.